vmware/concord-bft/README.md

 #### Select comm module
 We support both UDP and TCP communication.
 UDP is the default.
-In order to enable TCP communication, build with `-DBUILD_COMM_TCP_PLAIN=TRUE` in the cmake instructions shown below.
+In order to enable TCP communication, build with `-DBUILD_COMM_TCP_PLAIN=TRUE` in the cmake instructions shown above.
 If set, the test client will run using TCP.
 If you wish to use TCP in your application, you need to build the TCP module as mentioned above and then create the communication object using CommFactory and passing PlainTcpConfig object to it.